TABLE OF CONTENTS

 Lily replied that Maple World and Grandis had started converging as a result of the Transcendents’ disappearance.
 They all then realized that if the Transcendents’ existence had influenced the world, and that their absence had resulted in the two worlds’ convergence, it meant that Maple World and Grandis had originally been the same world.

 This storyline also makes an interesting retcon with how the world merge works.
 In Zero’s storyline, it’s explained that a world without Transcendents will seek to merge with another world in order to maintain balance.
-However, from what we learn here, Maple World and Grandis were originally the same world, and they’re simply returning back to how they were always meant to be.
+However, from what we learn here, Maple World and Grandis were originally the same world, and they’re simply returning to how they were always meant to be.

-The lore presented here adds to the idea that the Overseers and their enforcement of order is an artificial construct, as they’ve essentially gaslit everyone into believing that keeping the universe separate is supposed to be the natural order, which the Black Mage is attempting to undermine with his plans.
+The lore presented here adds to the idea that the Overseers and their enforcement of order are an artificial construct, as they’ve essentially gaslit everyone into believing that keeping the universe separate is supposed to be the natural order, which the Black Mage is attempting to undermine with his plans.
 In reality, however, the Overseers are the ones who’ve been suppressing the true natural order.
-The world merge isn’t happening because Maple World is trying to maintain its balance, it’s because the Transcendents are no longer there to constrict it from returning to its natural state.)
+The world merge isn’t happening because Maple World is trying to maintain its balance - it’s because the Transcendents are no longer there to constrict it from returning to its natural state.)

-Satisfied with their understanding, Grendel told them that the place that they were standing at marked the veil between the two worlds, which had grown paper thin without the Transcendents.
+Satisfied with their understanding, Grendel told them that the place where they were standing marked the veil between the two worlds, which had grown paper thin without the Transcendents.
 To their shock, Grendel raised his staff and smashed the jewel in the center, causing massive spell circles to appear in the air.
 Their dissipation pushed away all the clouds and fog, resulting in a blinding flash of light.

-As the light from the dimensional convergence faded away, the Adversary, Lily, and Elwin were shocked to see that the sky was now filled with the thirteen moons of Grandis.
+As the light from the dimensional convergence faded away, the Adversary, Lily, and Elwin were shocked to see that the sky was now filled with the moons of Grandis.
 They also saw a large city that hadn’t been there before, which stood at the other end of a sea that hadn’t existed either.
 Suddenly, however, the ground began shaking as a purple wave of light appeared that melted through the ground, just as the Adversary began to hear a mysterious voice in their head.

 (A/N: This is where the 6th job advancement storyline is meant to take place, although you technically don’t need to complete it in order to story the Cernium storyline.)